proebrock/lighthouse/README.markdown

 ### Usage

-Just checkout the stable `master` branch of the repository and you are good to go!
+Just checkout the stable `main` branch of the repository and you are good to go!